sifra dišúa‘ nebiya

 4So Yeshua` said to them, ‘How is it then that David calls him “lord”, saying, “The Holy One said to my lord, ‘Sit at my right hand, until I put your enemies under your feet”’?
 If David here calls him “lord”, how then can this be his son?’

-5Yeshua` then went on to explain – quietly, for fear of Roman spies in the crowd – that the one whom God will seat on the throne of the kingdom of Israel, that one will be the son of David.
-But this psalm was not speaking of him; the psalm did not therefore refer to the messiah.
+5Yeshua` then went on to explain – quietly, for fear of Roman spies in the crowd – that the one whom God will seat on the throne of the kingdom of Israel, that one will be the son of David – just as God promised through the Prophets.
+But this psalm was not speaking of him; the psalm did not therefore refer to a messiah.

 129. 1Yeshua` said, ‘Beware of messiahs and false prophets, because they come to you in sheep’s clothing, but inwardly they’re ravenous wolves.’

 130. 1Yeshua` said, ‘Listen!
 If anyone says to you, “Look, here’s the messiah!” or “There he is!” don’t follow him.
 2Because messiahs and false prophets will arise and lead many to their deaths.
 3So if people say to you, “Look – he’s out in the wilderness!” don’t go out.
 Or if they say, “Look – he’s in the innermost rooms!” don’t believe it.
 4Because messiahs and false prophets don’t proclaim the kingdom of God, only themselves.’

 131. 1Yeshua` raised his eyes to heaven, and held out his hands in prayer, and gave praise to God, saying,

 2You alone are the God who works wonders,